 Each Transaction executed by Counterparty through the Website shall be subject to the terms and conditions of this Agreement, the descriptions and definitions posted on the Website in respect of the products which are the subject matter of the relevant Transaction (regardless of whether Counterparty actually "clicks" on the designated space or views such information), and any master agreement between Counterparty and Clickpaper (or its affiliate trading in such product on the Website) which is in effect as of the date of execution of such Transaction, provided that, if no such master agreement is in effect as of the date of execution of such Transaction, the Transaction shall be subject to the terms and conditions (including "General Terms and Conditions" or "GTCs") established by Clickpaper (or such affiliate) which are then in effect with respect to such Transaction and are posted on the Website, and/or any other written agreements between the parties in respect of the products which are the subject matter of the relevant Transaction from time to time.

-Each Transaction entered into by Counterparty through the Website will be executed with the Clickpaper affiliate that is a party to the master agreement with Counterparty that applies to such Transactions, if any, or if no such master agreement or other written agreement is in place, the Clickpaper affiliate that is trading the relevant product on the Website and that is identified on the GTCs that are applicable to such Transaction and available on the Website.
+Each Transaction entered into by Counterparty through the Website will be executed with the Clickpaper affiliate that is a party to the master agreement with Counterparty that applies to such Transaction, if any, or if no such master agreement or other written agreement is in place, the Clickpaper affiliate that is trading the relevant product on the Website and that is identified on the GTCs that are applicable to such Transaction and available on the Website.

 Affiliates of Clickpaper that are parties to master agreements or other agreements or GTCs in respect of any Transaction shall be entitled to rely upon Counterparty's agreement to the terms and conditions of this Agreement as if such affiliate were an original party to this Agreement.